jlbali/typescript_node_react_crud/README.md

 - scripts (SQL database creation and MongoDB scripts).

-Status: page 45 of book.
+Status: page 51 of book.

+p.
+51-59 skipped, going straight to chapter 4 so as to combine with the database.

 As stated, we will follow the exercise but it is not perhaps the best way of accomplishing the desired functionality.
 Too much logic inside the ToDoPage, the form should be a different component.